gardener/gardener/docs/extensions/extension.md

 ## Shoot reconciliation flow and Extension status

 Gardener creates Extension resources as part of the Shoot reconciliation.
-Moreover, it is guaranteed that the [Cluster](cluster.md) resource exists before the `Extension` resource is created.
+Moreover, it is guaranteed that the [Cluster](cluster.md) resource exists before the `Extension` resource is created. `Extension`s can be reconciled at different stages during Shoot reconciliation depending on the defined extension lifecycle strategy in the respective [ControllerRegistration](controllerregistration.md) resource.
+Please consult [this](controllerregistration.md#extension-lifecycle) section for more information.

 For an `Extension` controller it is crucial to maintain the `Extension`'s status correctly.
 At the end Gardener checks the status of each `Extension` and only reports a successful shoot reconciliation if the state of the last operation is `Succeeded`.